-The Fair Wear Foundation offers a grievance system that includes a national grievance hotline for all our production countries.
-Through this hotline, workers can raise their concerns anonymously in their native language with local representatives, especially if the internal grievance mechanisms at factory level are ineffective.
-The information sheet for workers, which outlines workers' rights and must be posted in each factory, includes the hotline number.
-During the Workplace Education Program (WEP) training, this hotline is highlighted as an important resource.
-Workers are urged to use it when necessary.
+The Fair Wear Foundation offers a grievance and investigate the complaint.
+The aim is to system that includes a national grievance solve the problem, regardless of whether it hotline for all our production countries. was caused by poor or too tight production planning or whether it is the responsibility of Through this hotline, workers can raise their concerns anonymously in their native the factory management.
+In co-operation language with local representatives, with the FWF, we define corrective measures especially if the internal grievance and monitor their implementation.
+FWF mechanisms at factory level are ineffective. reviews and reports transparently on the The information sheet for workers, which steps taken to resolve the complaint. outlines workers' rights and must be posted in each factory, includes the hotline number.
+The Fair Wear complaint mechanism is During the Workplace Education Program designed not only to ensure that the rights (WEP) training, this hotline is highlighted as holder receives adequate redress for the an important resource.
+Workers are urged to harm suffered, but also focuses on the brand's role in seeking redress and how its use it when necessary. purchasing practices contributed to the The FWF forwards the complaint to the harm in the first place.